 It is common to receive homicidal threats from psychiatric patients and, even with proper documentation to avoid litigation, problems may arise in deciding whether to alert the authorities.

-- An established doctor-patient relationship exists when the doctor examines the patient and prescribes medication or any other form of treatment.
+- An established doctor-patient relationship exists when the doctor examines the patient and prescribes medication or any other treatment.
 Existing medical records, such as prescription notes, bills, or phone calls provide evidence of an existing relationship.

 - The harm to the patient, or caused by the patient, must be traced to the negligence or breach of the standard of care.
 This is known as an establishment of a causal link between negligence and injury.